 If a charity/non-profit is your ultimate calling, registering an NGO is the natural next step.
 Keep reading to learn how to take your social entrepreneurial skills to the next level.

-What Are the Different Laws That Govern NGO Registrations in India?
+Different Types of Laws That Govern NGO Registrations in India

 The following laws govern non-profit organizations in India: